google/flax/docs/developer_notes/module_lifecycle.rst

 Bind
 ===============================================

 Sometimes it's useful to have a bound, top-level Module without having to wrap the code in a function.
 For example: to interact with a Module inside a Jupyter notebook.
-The `bind <https://flax.readthedocs.io/en/latest/flax.linen.html?highlight=bind#flax.linen.Module.bind>`_ method returns a bound clone with an unlimited lifetime.
+The `bind <https://flax.readthedocs.io/en/latest/api_reference/flax.linen/module.html#flax.linen.Module.bind>`_ method returns a bound clone with an unlimited lifetime.
 The downside of this is that you cannot combine it with JAX transformations or integrate it into a vanilla JAX codebase that expects stateless code.
-For example, `Optax <https://github.com/deepmind/optax>`_ can optimze a Pytree of parameters but it cannot directly optimize a bound ``Module`` instance created with ``.bind`` (because that's not a Pytree).
+For example, `Optax <https://github.com/deepmind/optax>`_ can optimize a Pytree of parameters but it cannot directly optimize a bound ``Module`` instance created with ``.bind`` (because that's not a Pytree).
 Thus, you cannot combine the ``bind`` API with a functional optimizer API like Optax.

 Setup